MazinLab/RFSoC_OPFB/README.md

 The `ip` directory contains repositories for all the ip modules used in the firmware.

-The `py` directory contains the jupyter notebook to run the project.
+The `py` directory contains the Jupyter Notebook to run the project.

 ## Install and Requirements